What we do

 Around the world, too many mothers and their babies face childbirth without the resources they need.

-Our faith-based foundation is sending trained midwives, essential medical supplies, and health education to communities where the need is greatest, building stronger healthcare systems and brighter futures for families around the world.
+Our Christian faith-based foundation is sending trained midwives, essential medical supplies, and health education to communities where the need is greatest, building stronger healthcare systems and brighter futures for families around the world.

 We build lasting relationships with the hospitals and clinics we serve, nurturing our partnerships over time while also reaching new communities in need.